1024inc/engineering-blog/eng-paths/software_engineer_3.md

 </td></tr>
 <tr><td>

-Software Engineer 3
+Sr Software Engineer 1

 </td></tr>
 <tr><td  markdown="1">

-- Consistently delivers on time and on target, even on larger tasks given a clear definition
+- Consistently delivers on time and on target, even on large tasks, and can clarify scope when needed
-- Participates in planning and drives some team-level communication
+- Can drive team-level planning and communication
 - Participates in improving engineering best practices
-- Participates in estimating large initiatives
+- Provides accurate effort estimates for large initiatives, and clarifies assumptions, even when the scope is still ambiguous

 </td></tr>
 </table>